Happy Monday,

 Most workplace programs aren’t actually a program.
 They are a collection of random events and services with no rational interrelation.

-This also includes a strategic person or team tasked with development and management of the program
+This also includes a strategic person or team tasked with development and management of the program - METRICS

 Every workplace is familiar with KPI’s (Key Performance Indicators), yet they are glaringly missing from most wellness programs.